AlexArcPy/ArcGISAdminToolkit/README.md

 #### Start or Stop GIS Services
 Starts or stops GIS services.
 Can start/stop all GIS services for an ArcGIS server site or just the ones that are specified.

+#### ArcGIS Server Stats
+Generates a CSV file with statistics around how often services are being used and how well they are performing in the ArcGIS server site.

 ## Features